bvibber/ogv.js/README.md

 Building ogv.js is known to work on Mac OS X and Linux (tested Ubuntu 15.04).

-1. You will need autoconf, automake, libtool, and pkg-config.
+1. You will need autoconf, automake, libtool, pkg-config, and node (nodejs).
 These can be installed through Homebrew on Mac OS X, or through distribution-specific methods on Linux.
 2. Install [Emscripten](http://kripken.github.io/emscripten-site/docs/getting_started/Tutorial.html); currently using the 1.34.1 SDK release for distribution builds.
 3. `git submodule update --init`
+4. Run `npm install` to install build utilities
-4. Run `make js` to configure and build the libraries and the C wrapper
+5. Run `make js` to configure and build the libraries and the C wrapper

 ## Building Flash components